We have helped to fund the largest study ever to look at why anti-TNF drugs, infliximab and adalimumab do not always work for some patients.

-The Personalised anti-TNF therapy in Crohn’s disease study (PANTS), partly funded by Crohn's & Colitis UK, followed 1610 patients with Crohn’s Disease starting anti-TNF treatment at 120 UK hospitals.
+Known as the Personalised anti-TNF therapy in Crohn’s Disease study (PANTS) study, the researchers, led by Tariq Ahmad from the University of Exeter, followed 1610 patients with Crohn’s who were starting anti-TNF treatment at 120 UK hospitals.

 We are only able to fund research thanks to our generous donors and amazing fundraisers.
 Thank you so much for your support.